Hand injury: Causes

 Fractures of the fingers occur when the finger or hands hit a solid object.
 Fractures are most common at the base of the little finger (boxer's fracture).

 Nerve injuries occur as a result of trauma, compression or over-stretching.
 Nerves send impulses to the brain about sensation and also play an important role in finger movement.
 When nerves are injured, one can lose ability to move fingers, lose sensation and develop a contracture.
 Any nerve injury of the hand can be disabling and results in loss of hand function.
 Thus it is vital to seek medical help as soon as possible after any hand injury.

 Sprains result from forcing a joint to perform against its normal range of motion.
 Finger sprains occur when the ligaments which are attached to the bone are overstretched and this results in pain, swelling, and difficulty for moving the finger.
 Common examples of a sprain are jammed or twisted fingers.
 These injuries are common among ball players but can also occur in laborers and handy men.
 When finger sprains are not treated on time, prolonged disability can result.

 Diagnosis

 Finger injuries are usually diagnosed with x-ray and can get to be considerably painful.
 The majority of finger injuries can be dealt with conservative care and splints.
 However, if the bone presents an abnormal angularity or if it is displaced, one may need surgery and pins to hold the bones in place.

 Treatment

 Most hand injuries are minor and can heal without difficulty.
 However, any time the hand or finger is cut, crushed or the pain is ongoing, it is best to see a physician.
 Hand injuries when not treated on time can result in long term morbidity.

-Antibiotics in simple hand injuries do not typically require antibiotics as they do not change the chance of infection.
+Simple hand injuries do not typically require antibiotics as they do not change the chance of infection.